MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-GetVisibleClipBounds-Methods.md

 ---
-Description: 'This topic lists the GetVisibleClipBounds methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: 'af7ed6de-00c3-46c8-b597-142bee9b02cc'
+Description: This topic lists the GetVisibleClipBounds methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: af7ed6de-00c3-46c8-b597-142bee9b02cc
-title: 'Graphics.GetVisibleClipBounds methods'
+title: Graphics.GetVisibleClipBounds methods
+ms.date: 07/02/2019
 ---

 # Graphics.GetVisibleClipBounds methods